 - Decide which comments must be addressed by the author as a prerequisite to approval.

-Do not approve designs affecting Bazel if they are not in the design
+Follow this process for all design review requests.
+Do not approve designs affecting Bazel if they are not in the design index.

 During the review process

-- Make sure there has been at least 1 week since the announcement on a
+- Make sure there has been at least 1 week since the announcement on the mailing list.

 - Make sure the PR updates the status.